 Working closely with the Caley Brothers, we fitted out a disused storeroom at Wimbledon Quarter with a specialist mushroom grow tent, where we now produce gourmet-quality Oyster mushrooms all year round.

 All of these mushrooms are grown from recycled coffee grounds, sourced from cafes and restaurants local to Wimbledon Quarter.
+We have also trialed other varieties of mushroom, such as pink and yellow oysters and shiitakes.

 Wimbledon Honey